 and the medieval skyscrapers of The Royal Mile.
 Reassuringly close, yet another reality away.
 I hang on to the amusing

 thought that somewhere in this boneyard are the uncelebrated remains of William Topaz McGonagall, the famous Scottish drivel-monger whom the Scottish call the "worst poet who ever lived."
-I vow to get to one of those McGonagall Nights, a parody of a Robbie Burns supper, where the speakers are pelted with leftover food.
+I vow to get to one of those McGonagall Nights, a parody of a Robbie Burns Supper, where every course of the meal is served backwards, and the speakers are pelted with leftover food.

 When David unlocks the creaking iron gate to the Covenanters Prison, I'm gripped by a fear of being knocked out inside a cold